 HOWARD KING, Assistant Professor of Clinical Dermatology.

+C. M. HAMILTON, Instructor in Clinical Dermatology.

 E. E. Brown, Assistant in Clinical Dermatology.
-C. H. HAMILTON, Assistant in Clinical Dermatology.

 LEON M. LANIER, Assistant in Clinical Dermatology.

-1. Dermatology.
-A course of eleven lectures and demonstrations covering the various groups of skin diseases and some of the dermatological manifestations of general diseases.
+1 Dermatology.
+A course of eleven lectures and demonstrations covering the various groups of skin diseases and of some of the dermatological manifestations of general disease.

-Dr. King.
+DR. KING.

-CLINICAL DERMATOLOGY.
-One-sixth of the fourth year class is assigned to the dermatological clinic during half of one trimester, where they have practice in the diagnosis and treatment of the diseases of the skin under the supervision of the staff.
+2. CLINICAL DERMATOLOGY.
+One sixth of the fourth-year class is assigned to the dermatological clinic during part of one trimester, where they have practice in the diagnosis and treatment of the diseases of the skin under the supervision of the staff.